-It seems like everyone these days is in management consulting – strategy consultants, business consultants, technology consultants, IT consultants, marketing consultants, the list goes on and on.
+It seems like everyone these days is in management consulting – strategy consultants, business consultants, technology consultants, IT consultants, marketing consultants, and the list goes on and on.

 It’s a catch-all title for someone who gets paid to give their advice on particular subjects to companies.

 In this post, we’ll attempt to answer 3 big questions:

 -Who are management consultants? -McKinsey, Accenture, Monitor…what’s the difference between different management consulting firms? -What do management consultants actually do?

 Management consultants as people are generally:

 1) Knowledgeable about the topic at hand 2) Well-connected within the industry 3) Have a reputation and/or brand (based on experience, publications, etc) 4) Effective communicators

 Companies often face questions that they are incapable of answering or too busy to properly address.
 This is where management consultants come in, armed with the above 4 traits, to help address precisely those questions.

 Further reading: Why companies hire management consultants

 McKinsey, Accenture, Monitor…what’s the difference between different management consulting firms?